LOST-STATS/lost-stats.github.io/Presentation/Styling_Scatterplots.md

 #### <span style="color:orange"> **Create by your own** </span>

-  * If you do not themes that `ggplot2` and `ggthemes` packages have, don't worry.
+  * If you do not like themes that `ggplot2` and `ggthemes` packages have, don't worry.
 You can always create your own style for your themes.
-Check [here] (https://www.datanovia.com/en/blog/ggplot-themes-gallery/) to desgin your own unique style.
+Check [here](https://www.datanovia.com/en/blog/ggplot-themes-gallery/) to desgin your own unique style.

 ### Step 4: Playing with labs